Compositional Quantum Field Theory: An axiomatic presentation

-We proceed to adapt the setting of Section~\ref{sec:assocalg} where we introduce the additional assumptions that homeomorphisms of hypersurfaces are assigned the identity and that all gluing anomalies are trivial.
+We proceed to adapt the setting of Section~\ref{sec:assocalg}.
+That is, we require strictness and anomaly-freedom for the remainder of this section.
 As a first remark, all results of Section~\ref{sec:assocalg} remain true if we identify the regions considered there with the corresponding regions of vanishing area in the present setting.
 We shall thus adopt in the following the notations and conventions of that section.

-It is suggestive to consider the maps $\rho_{D_a}\circ\gamma_{I,C}$ as a 1-parameter family of (complete) traces $\tr_a$ on the algebra $\cH_I$.
-The previously defined trace is the special case $\tr=\tr_0$.
-These traces inherit the cyclic graded commutativity property (\ref{eq:ptrcyclic}) from the partial trace, see (\ref{eq:damplagradcom}).
+\begin{definition} We denote by $\tr_a$ the composition $\rho_{D_a}\circ\gamma_{I,C}$.
+The maps $\tr_a$ form a one-parameter family of (complete) traces $\tr_a$ on the algebra $\cH_I$.
+The previously defined trace is the special case $\tr=\tr_0$. \end{definition} \begin{obs} The trace maps $\tr_a$ inherit the cyclic graded commutativity property (\ref{eq:ptrcyclic}) from the partial trace, see (\ref{eq:damplagradcom}).
 Also, with equation (\ref{eq:amplacc}) they satisfy compatibility with the $\star$-structure,